| What is Chiropractic? |

 1998 Manga Report

-cost effective providers of care for neuromusculoskeletal conditions.
-Thus, greater
+are highly cost effective providers of care for neuromusculoskeletal

 Chiropractic Resources on the Web